Jianqiang/embedding-matching-word-segmenter/readme.md

+#Embedding Matching for Chinese Word Segmentation

-#The code for the ACL-2015 paper "Accurate Linear-Time Chinese Word Segmentation via Embedding Matching"
+This repository hosts the code for the following paper:
+Ma and Hinrichs.
+2015.
+Accurate Linear-Time Chinese Word Segmentation via Embedding Matching.
+In *Proceeding of ACL*.

 The python implementation is in the /code folder.
 Change the directory there to get started.

 ##Usage:
-1.To reproduce the experiments, including the training and evaluations after each iteration, run:
+1. To reproduce the experiments, including the training and evaluations after each iteration, run:

 python  script2.py  config.txt